plone/training/volto/bootstrap.rst

 We need plone.restapi, so make sure you have that installed and configured correctly.
 For an example look into the api folder of the Volto repostory: https://github.com/plone/volto/tree/master/api

-Make sure you set a CORS policy or things see to magically go wrong.
+.. warning::  Make sure you set a CORS policy or things see to magically go wrong.
 See https://github.com/plone/volto/blob/master/api/buildout.cfg for an example.

 Installing Dependencies